Shopify/liquid/filters/slice.md

 title: slice
 ---

-`slice` returns a substring of 1 character beginning at the index specified by the parameter passed in.
-An optional second parameter specifies the length of the substring to be returned.
+Returns a substring of 1 character beginning at the index specified by the argument passed in.
+An optional second argument specifies the length of the substring to be returned.

 String indices are numbered starting from 0.